 Fix #1: Check or Disable Mods

 What could be preventing you from accessing the server might be the faulty game mode you installed.
 To fix this Minecraft server error, you may need to disable the mod from your PC.
+Having a mod pack that is corrupt or not compatible with the server can also cause internal server errors on your Minecraft.
 Disable the mod one after the other, till you figure out the one that has been causing the server connection issue.
+Doing this process will also prevent the Minecraft “failed to synchronize registry data from the server” error.
 If the problem persists, then the issue is somewhere else.

 Fix #2: Update Your Graphics Drivers